The ultimate guide to providing the best customer self-service

 Reduce tech support costs

-Video tutorials can also help businesses reduce unnecessary expenses.
-Since interactive or video tutorials can easily answer a customer’s simple tech support requests, contact center wait times are often reduced.
+Interactive tutorials can also help businesses reduce unnecessary expenses.
+Since interactive tutorials can easily answer a customer’s simple tech support requests, contact center wait times are often reduced.
 As a result, businesses can save money with low-cost tools that empower the customer to resolve issues independently.

-Examples of how real businesses have benefitted from interactive and video tutorials
+Examples of how real businesses have benefitted from interactive tutorials

-Here are a few examples of how actual companies have benefited from implementing interactive and video tutorials:
+Here are a few examples of how actual companies have benefited from implementing interactive tutorials:

 - Verizon enjoys an 85% call deflection rate thanks to self-serve support resources.